alexelshamouty/alexelshamouty.github.io/content/posts/platform-engineering-antipatterns.md

 ### Context

-Another well-intended strategy is to decompose all developers’ requirements into components (or “capabilities” in product lingo) and treat every platform component as a managed product.
-Over time, the granularity of these products increases—even the smallest non-functional requirements become separate products.
-This approach demands more time from product owners or even additional product owners to manage these “products” effectively.
-This antipattern is typical in organizations that are still learning platform engineering and adopting product-thinking methodologies.
+Another well-intended strategy by platform teams is to decompose all developers’ requirements into components (capabilities in the product or enterprise architecture lingo) and start treating every platform component as a managed product.
+The granularity of these products increases over time, with even the smallest non-functional requirements becoming separate products.
+Platform teams require more time from their product owners or demand additional product owners to manage these "products" effectively.
+This antipattern is typical in organizations still learning platform engineering and adopting the product thinking ways of working.

 ### Symptoms